getzola/zola/docs/content/documentation/getting-started/configuration.md

 #
 taxonomies = []

-# The additional languages for that site
+# The additional languages for the site.
 # Example:
 #     languages = [
 #       {code = "fr", rss = true}, # there will be a RSS feed for French content